-The good news for most patients with class III and anterior open-bite malocclusions is that there is an alternative treatment technique that does not require jaw surgery.
+The good news for most patients with class III and anterior open-bite malocclusions is that an alternative treatment technique does not require jaw surgery.
 The MEAW (Multi-loop Edgewise Arch-Wire) technique has been developed over the last 20 years in Korea and Japan, where such malocclusions are very common.

-In both surgical and MEAW treatments the upper and lower third molars need to be removed.
-The locations of the surgical cuts require it prior to surgical treatment whereas with the MEAW technique the second molars are moved in the direction of the third molars, necessitating their removal prior to the multi-loop archwire insertion.
+In both surgical and MEAW treatments, the upper and lower third molars need to be removed.
+The locations of the surgical cuts require it prior to surgical treatment, whereas with the MEAW technique, the second molars are moved in the direction of the third molars, which necessitates their removal prior to the multi-loop archwire insertion.

 More significant profile changes can often be achieved following completion of orthodontic treatment with cheek implants and/or chin surgery, both far less invasive surgical procedures than jaw surgery.
-When significant anterior-posterior changes are performed with jaw surgery, additional surgical procedures are often necessary due to the unwanted effects of broadening the base of the nose, and double chin.
+When significant anterior-posterior changes are performed with jaw surgery, additional surgical procedures are often necessary, due to the unwanted effects of broadening the base of the nose, and double chin.

 Drs.
-Carroll and Sutton are known in the local dental community for their expertise in treating these difficult cases with the MEAW technique.
-The cases shown are teenagers treated in our office with a severe skeletal class III malocclusion with complete cross-bite and a severe anterior open-bite malocclusion.
+Carroll and Sutton are known in the local dental community for their expertise in treating such difficult cases with the MEAW technique.
+The cases shown are teenagers treated in our office with a severe skeletal class III malocclusion, complete cross-bite, and a severe anterior open-bite malocclusion.
 Both were treated with the MEAW technique in less than 24 months.

 If you have been told that you or your child require jaw surgery and you are interested in a non-surgical alternative, please feel free to contact our office.